InvectivusTaco/Solo-Project-Chess-App/README.md

-7. What are the tough technical challenges involved with solving this problem? webpack took me almsot all day to configure, in the process i soon learned of my "real" focus which was using an SSR to enable me to..
+7. What are the tough technical challenges involved with solving this problem? webpack took me almsot all day to configure, in the process i soon learned of my "real" focus which was using an SSR hybrid to enable me to..
 A. target my goals,
 B. handle React,
 C. configure Webpack more easily